Random optimization problems at fixed temperatures

 \subsection{The minimal star and the minimal constellation problems}

-In this subsection we discuss a potential necessity of our Assumption~\ref{as:matching},~which requires that any partial matching can be extended to a valid configuration, \ie\ an element of $\cS$, in an optimization problem that we consider.
+This problem highlights a potential necessity of our Assumption~\ref{as:matching},~which requires that any partial matching can be extended to a valid configuration, \ie\ an element of $\cS$, in an optimization problem that we consider.
 Moreover, we crucially relied that matchings, in a sense, have a dominant contribution in any configuration, which weakens the dependence between the edges and enables CLT.
 A natural next question is: \textit{In the setting of the present paper, for fixed or growing parameter $\beta$, is this assumption necessary for the Gaussian limiting distribution in random optimization problems?}

 We believe that at least an approximate version is needed; in other words, one has to assume that for any partial matching of size up to some $\kappa(n)$, that tends to infinity as $n$ grows, there has to be a configuration in $\cS$ that contains it.
 In the case of Assumption~\ref{as:matching} we take the largest $\kappa(n)=\abs{V}/2$.